AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 1. Find and select the base configuration to modify.

+1. (Optional) To search for specific base configurations, select the **Search for Base Configurations** search bar.
+The search function provides examples for filtering by criteria such as device name and version.
+For more information, read [Search in AVEVA Data Hub](xref:Search).

 1. In the right pane, select the edit icon ![Edit](../../../_icons/default/pencil.svg).

 1. Modify the base configuration name, **Type**, and **Version** as needed.